faizawa/playwright_js_boilerplate/README.md

 ### Prerequisites

-You need to have Node.js installed, like the true dev hero you are.
+You need to have Node.js installed.
 To check, run:

 ```bash
 node -v